About 140,000 new cases will be reported this year between colon and rectal cancer. About 50,000 will die this year.

-Dr. Coyle: There's environmental and there's genetics.
+There are environmental and genetic factors.
 Smoking is a huge factor.
-Being obese, not eating lots of fresh fruit and vegetables, a diet that's higher in red meat, particularly processed red meat.
+Being obese, not eating lots of fresh fruit and vegetables, a diet that’s higher in red meat, particularly processed red meat.

 Tier two [includes] a CT colography, the stool DNA test, and the flexible sigmoidoscopy.

 Tier three is the capsule, and right now it’s only FDA approved if you’ve failed a colonoscopy, and that's why it’s tier three.

 The capsule has a camera in it.
 It takes about 40,000 images as it travels through your gut.
 But the problem is the prep has to be even tougher than the prep for a colonoscopy.
 There can’t be any stool in your colon at all.
 So it’s a two-day vigorous prep, and it can still miss things, but it’s better than nothing.
 But I actually rarely order it, except for the person who can’t physically have a colonoscopy.

 People who can’t physically have a colonoscopy are just too ill.
 They have a certain anatomy that makes it not conducive or they are just scared of having a colonoscopy.
 So for those people, I usually use a DNA test or the stool FIT test.
 I prefer the FIT test because it’s almost as good as the stool DNA test, but it’s much cheaper.
 It's about $25.